Survey Questions

 A survey question can be:

-Closed ended questions are much easier to total up later on, but may stop people giving an answer they really want.
+Closed-ended questions are much easier to total up later on, but may stop people giving an answer they really want.

-Example: "What is your favorite color?"
+Example: "What's your favorite color?"

 Open-ended: Someone may answer "dark fuchsia", in which case you will need to have a category "dark fuchsia" in your results.